yiisoft/db/docs/internals.md

 ### Global testing

-The package is tested with [PHPUnit](https://phpunit.de/).
-To run tests:
+The following steps are required to run the tests.

 1. Run all Docker containers for each DBMS.
 2. Install the dependencies of the project with composer.